cbarth15/lhs/game1/README.txt

 *Number of enemies refers to all enemies that are present on the field at the time

-	For each p created, p is multiplied by the number inputted into fear (a config file value) and is then subtracted from by 1 such as:
+	For each p created, p is exponated by the number inputted into fear (a config file value) and is then subtracted from by 1 such as:
 1-p^(fear)

 	A new vector called probability(which is the total size of all